devdaydresden/devday_website/README.md

 # DevDay website

+The DevDay website is built using [Django CMS](https://www.django-cms.org/).
+And consists of a Django CMS content management part and some custom Django apps for talk, attendee and speaker management.

 ## use Vagrant for local development

-The DevDay website is built using [Django CMS](https://www.django-cms.org/).
 For easy local development and deployment testing a [Vagrant](https://vagrantup.com/)/[VirtualBox](https://www.virtualbox.org/) setup is provided that builds two local virtual machines: